 PD-1 or PD-L1 inhibitor Resistant/Refractory Locally Advanced or Metastatic Cutaneous Squamous Cell Carcinoma (cSCC)

 InflaRx has entered into a clinical collaboration agreement with Merck & Co, Inc., Kenilworth, NJ, USA (known as MSD outside the US and Canada) to evaluate the combination of vilobelimab and Merck’s anti-PD-1 therapy, KEYTRUDA® (pembrolizumab) in patients with a PD-1 or PD-L1 inhibitor Resistant/Refractory Locally Advanced or Metastatic Cutaneous Squamous Cell Carcinoma (cSCC).
 In June 2021, the first patient was dosed in a Phase IIa clinical study with two vilobelimab arms, including one with KEYTRUDA®.

 KEYTRUDA® is a registered trademark of Merck Sharp & Dohme Corp., Whitehouse Station, New Jersey, U.S.A, a subsidiary of Merck & Co., Inc., Kenilworth, NJ, USA.

-IFX-2 is an advancement of vilobelimab technology, in preclinical development.
-IFX-2 is a highly potent anti-complement C5a antibody, binding to the same epitope of the C5a protein than vilobelimab.
-With a higher humanization grade and altered pharmacokinetic properties and a strong patent position IFX002 is well positioned as life-cycle management project for vilobelimab.
+IFX002 is an advancement of vilobelimab technology, currently in preclinical development.
+IFX002 is a highly potent anti-complement C5a antibody, binding to the same epitope of the C5a protein than vilobelimab.
+With a higher humanization grade, altered pharmacokinetic properties and a strong patent position IFX002 is well positioned as life-cycle management project for vilobelimab.